EddieTheEd/Obsidian-Vault/001_Notes/AECHE Class 36.md

 - Acid + metal hydroxide -> salt + water
 - Acid + metal carbonate -> salt + $CO_{2(g)}$ + water

+Explanation:
+- Hcl is strong acid, thus will dissociate fully
+- CH3COOH is a weak acid, and will dissociate partially.
+- Thus, HCl will have a stronger concentration of charged particles in comparison to CH3COOH.
+- Thus, as strength in conductivity increases with concentration of charged particles in solution, HCl will be a stronger electrical conductor.

 ---
 # Recall